Table of Contents

 The connector in version range 1.0.0.x captures alarms through communication with the Meraki API via HTTPS requests.

-After filling in the connection details on the element card, the Authorization Value on the General page must be filled in.
-This is the API Key used for authorization to access the API.
+On the General page of the new element, fill in the Authorization Value parameter.
+This is the API key used for authorization to access the API.

 Configuration 2.0.0.x